cschreib/kmos-scripts/README.md

 # J. Fix astrometry of individual exposures

 The point of observing helper targets (see section G) is to make sure that the IFUs are properly centered on the targets in each exposure before collapsing them into a final cube.
 Most of the time it will be the case.
 However there is always the possibility that the acquisition step (done by the observer on site) was imperfect, either because of technical issues, or because the acquisition stars you provided are faulty (inaccurate position, or proper motion).
 This translates into positional shifts of the helper targets into the IFU.
 Below is the procedure to follow to correct for these shifts.
+Steps (1) to (10) should be done for each OB of your program.

 1) For each OB, go into the `helpers` directory (which was created in section G).
 Choose one of the helper target (I'll call it `xxx`) and open the file `shifts_applied_xxx.txt` with your text editor.
 This file tells you which positional shifts the pipeline expects between all the exposures of this OB, knowing which dithering pattern you chose (if any).
 The first exposures always has zero shifts since it is used as a reference: the values of `x` and `y` are the centering difference between that exposure and the first one, given in pixels.